Harley-Davidson profit rises as U.S. demand rebounds

 The company's annual worldwide motorcycle shipment levels peaked at about 350,000 units in 2006, right before the U.S. housing bubble burst and consumer demand for its bikes - which are priced from $8,000 to more than $30,000 - plummeted along with the broader economy.

-Although Wandell said recent signs of a recovery in the U.S. housing market were "encouraging," he noted factors that indicate uncertainty about the path for consumer spending.
+But although Wandell said that recent signs of a recovery in the U.S. housing market were "encouraging," he noted factors that indicate uncertainty about the path for consumer spending.

 "I still question whether home-equity values have risen to the point where they were before, which is something that certainly affects us in the United States," he said.
 "Unemployment, underemployment, you know, are still rather high.
 So we think there's still somewhat of a drag in the economy."